HillaryGilbert1/virtualmachine/README.md

-Congratulations on successfully creating your first virtual machine on Azure!
-To ensure that you can make use of your free $200 credits, it is important to delete ALL resource groups.
+<h2>Congratulations on successfully creating your first virtual machine on Azure!
+To ensure that you can make use of your free $200 credits, it is important to delete ALL resource groups.<h2>